 Harley Greene

-Harley Greene, a retired pharmacist and business owner, grew up in Columbus, OH, was a Cantorial Soloist at Congregation Agudas Achim for more than 50 years and trained with several different cators throughout the years.
-He was the first in his class to graduate from The Columbus Torah Academy, a Hebrew day school, and his voice ws discovered during a second grade play.
+Harley Greene, a retired pharmacist and business owner, grew up in Columbus, OH, was a Cantorial Soloist at Congregation Agudas Achim for more than 50 years and trained with several different cantors throughout the years.
+He was the first in his class to graduate from The Columbus Torah Academy, a Hebrew day school, and his voice was discovered during a second grade play.
 A member of Congregation Etz chaim for 20 years, Harley has lent his cantorial skills and lyric baritone voice to services numerous times throughout the years, and he is a regular leader at our High Holiday services.
 Harley feels his voice is meant to open people's hearts to prayer, through traditional melodies invoking treasured memories of bygone days of our shared religious culture.